Download Itinerary

 Included Meal(s): Breakfast and Dinner

-En route we will stop at Penglipuran village, well known for its tidy row of traditional Balinese entrance gates and its unique architectural traditions.
+We proceed to Penglipuran village, well-known for its tidy row of traditional Balinese entrance gates and its unique architectural traditions.
 The village has also succeeded in preserving its 75-hectare bamboo forest located in the northern part of the village.

 We continue to Ubud, a remarkable town located in the middle of the island.
 For more than a century, it has been the island's preeminent centre for fine arts, dance and music.
 While it once was a haven for scruffy backpackers, cosmic seekers, artists and bohemians, Ubud is now a hot spot for literati, glitterati, art collectors and connoisseurs.